piisalie/cannot_into_computers/source/articles/2017-02-13-command_line_history.html.markdown

 ## Command word/argument look up

-It is also possible to reuse only certain parts of the last command:
+It is also possible to reuse only certain parts of a past command:

 `!:0` will return the first word of the last command (usually the invoked command), observe: